Tweet |

 Traveling with a camera

 Kristian Bertel is a passionated travel photographer, who photograph life as he sees it through his lens.
 The work mostly consist of portraits, like in this blog post a portrait of the life in a village. "- To travel broadens my view of the world, where I get an insight look of how life is in different parts of the world", he says.
-His images from India have been shown online as photo essays - documenting many aspects of the daily life particularly in India.
+His images from India have been shown online as photo essays – documenting many aspects of the daily life particularly in India.
 His photographic work consists of portraits of village life in India, like in this blog post with pictures from a village just outside the city of Varanasi in Uttar Pradesh, India.
-He works as a travel photographer and he is available for editorial and travel assignments all over Europe, Asia, Africa and in the Middle East.
+He works as a travel photographer and he is available for editorial and travel assignments all over India.
 For further information and inquiries please:

 Contact the photographer